Guide 5291 - Humanitarian and Compassionate Considerations

 Humanitarian and compassionate grounds

-Normally, foreign nationals who wish to immigrate to Canada must apply for and obtain a permanent resident visa from abroad.
-Foreign nationals do not have the right to apply for permanent residence from within Canada if they do not meet the requirements of an in-Canada immigration class, or if they are otherwise inadmissible.
+Foreign nationals who wish to immigrate to Canada are required to apply for and obtain a permanent resident visa from outside of the country.
+Foreign nationals do not have the right to apply for permanent residence from within Canada unless they fulfill the requirements of an in-Canada immigration class.

 However, section A25(1) of the Immigration and Refugee Protection Act (IRPA) allows foreign nationals who are inadmissible or who are ineligible to apply in an immigration class, to apply for permanent residence, or for an exemption from a requirement of the Act, based on humanitarian and compassionate (H&C) considerations.